Daniel T. Eismann: Life and career

 Eismann served two consecutive tours of duty in Vietnam as a crew chief/door gunner on a Huey gunship helicopter, and was awarded two purple hearts for being wounded in combat and three medals for heroism.
 After an honorable discharge from the military, he returned to UI to complete his undergraduate degree in sociology and then graduated cum laude from its College of Law in 1976.

-Eismann went into private practice in Homedale, and was appointed as a magistrate judge in Owyhee County in 1986 and a district judge in Ada County in 1995.
+Eismann went into private practice in Homedale, and was appointed a magistrate judge in Owyhee County in 1986 and a district judge in Ada County in 1995.